Role of the Project Manager | By Duncan Haughey | Read time minutes

 6. If You Can't Measure It, You Can't Control It

-Although this cliché gets touted like a mantra in some organisations, it's true when it comes to project management.
-Agree on the key performance indicators and success criteria for your project up front, and check them as your project progresses.
+Although this cliché gets touted like a mantra in some organisations, it's valid for project management.
+Agree on your project's key performance indicators and success criteria up front, and check them as your project progresses.
 Take action early if you are failing to achieve any of your goals or performance targets.
 When setting your measures, remember the concept expressed by Albert Einstein,

 Keeping these tips in mind as you manage your project will help you keep expectations in line, your project running smoothly, and move you closer to getting the result you want.